-- 8.1 Section 8 of my Statement deals with the consideration that has been given by the Council to the interference with the individual rights of those directly affected by the Order under the Human Rights Act 1998, and to its public sector equality duty under the Equalities Act 2010. - 8.2 In light of the significant public benefits which would arise from the implementation of the Scheme as set out within my Statement, the Council does not regard the Order as constituting any unlawful interference with individual property rights. - The Council has commissioned external consultants to advise the Council on compliance with their duties under the Equality Act 2010 and an EqIA has been produced (CD13).
-As set out in the Public Sector Equality Duty Statement (CD13), the Council is satisfied that it has given due regard to its Duty.
+- 8.1 Section 8 of my Statement deals with the consideration that has been given by the Council to the interference with the individual rights of those directly affected by the Order under the Human Rights Act 1998, and to its public sector equality duty under the Equalities Act 2010. - 8.2 In light of the significant public benefits which would arise from the implementation of the Scheme as set out in my Statement, the Council does not regard the Order as constituting any unlawful interference with individual property rights. - 8.3 The Council has commissioned external consultants to advise the Council on compliance with their duties under the Equality Act 2010 and an EqIA and Addenda have been produced (CD12).
+As set out in the Public Sector Equality Duty Statement (CD12), the Council is satisfied that it has given due regard to its Duty.